Kaholo/kaholo-plugin-terragrunt-cli/README.md

 ## Settings ##

-* autoInit - When passed in as false, don’t automatically run Terragrunt init when other commands are run.
+* noAutoInit - When passed in, don’t automatically run Terragrunt init when other commands are run.
-    Default value passed is true.
-* autoRetry - When passed in as false, don’t automatically retry commands which fail with transient errors Default value passed is true.
+* noAutoRetry - When passed in, don’t automatically retry commands which fail with transient errors
 * path - path to run the terragrunt command from.
 Required for calling methods when path is not specified in parametrs.

 ## Method: Init

 **Description**